chriskrycho/v5.chriskrycho.com/site/journal/2023/Trying Out Jujutsu.md

 Jujutsu does this by using `libgit2`, so there is effectively no risk of breaking your repo because of a Jujutsu–Git interop issue.
 To be sure, there can be bugs in Jujutsu itself, and you can do things using Jujutsu that will leave you in a bit of a mess, but the same is true of *any* tool which works on your Git repository.
 The risk might be very slightly higher here than with your average <abbr>GUI</abbr> Git client, since Jujutsu is mapping different semantics onto the repository, but I have fairly high confidence in the project at this point, and I think you can too.

 {% endnote %}

+## Appendix: Kaleidoscope setup and tips

+As noted in my overall write-up, there was a quirk in being able to use [Kaleidoscope][kaleidoscope], my beloved diff-and-merge tool, for the Jujutsu diff editor.
+However, you *can* use Kaleidoscope that way, and I wanted to document the appropriate setup here:

+1. Add the following to your Jujutsu config (`jj config edit --user`) to configure Kaleidoscope for the various diff and merge operations:

+    ```toml
+    [ui]
+    diff-editor = ["ksdiff", "--wait", "$left", "--no-snapshot", "$right", "--no-snapshot"]
+    merge-editor = ["ksdiff", "--merge", "--output", "$output", "--base", "$base", "--", "$left", "--snapshot", "$right", "--snapshot"]
+    ```

+2. When opening a *file* diff, you must <kbd>Option ⎇</kbd>-double-click, *not* do a normal double-click, so that it will preserve the `--no-snapshot` behavior.
+That `--no-snapshot` argument to `ksdiff` is what makes the resulting diff editable, which is what Jujutsu needs for its just-edit-a-diff workflow.
+I have been in touch with the Kaleidoscope folks about this, which is how I even know about this workaround; they are evaluating whether it is possible to make the normal double-click flow preserve the `--no-snapshot` in this case so you do not *have* to do the workaround.